top of page

 Unrecognized show points (Tier 1) will be awarded for placing at race meets and includes hunter pace, steeplechase and point to point races, provided the horse has earned points for fairly hunting in the field or as a staff horse.

-Level 1 - Under 2 years old: to include classes entered as Get of Sire or Produce of Dam.
+to include classes entered as Get of Sire or Progeny of Dam.

-Level 2 - 2 year olds or older of any gender: to include classes entered as Get of Sire or Produce of Dam.
+to include classes entered as Get of Sire or Progeny of Dam.

 At an event with a separately judged In Hand Championship Class (generally 1st and 2nd places from qualifying classes), horses awarded Champion will receive an extra 7 points for the Championship.
 Horses awarded Reserve Champion will receive an extra 5 points for the Reserve Championship.
+In Hand and Suitability Divisions do not count toward Versatility Championships.

 LEVEL AWARDS